 What it looks like:

 Acute mountain sickness leaves no permanent damage, but it can be pretty annoying, I’m telling you.
-The headache and drowsiness (luckily) prevents you from going further.
+The headache and drowsiness (luckily) prevent you from going further.
 Add the nausea and vomiting in your tent and it sounds like a nightmare.

 What to do with it: